tlevine/occupar/readme.md

 indicating that negative perception is associated with participation.

-Then we fit a logistic regression for the full relationship described above, which adds the `has.life.stress` term.
+Then we fit a logistic regression for the full relationship described above, which adds the `has.external.stress` term.

 ```

 Call:
-glm(formula = no.never ~ has.life.stress * has.negative.perception,
+glm(formula = no.never ~ has.external.stress * has.negative.perception,
     family = "binomial", data = o)

 Deviance Residuals: